Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

-Your credit card issuer must always ask for your permission before raising the credit limit on your card.
+No, your credit card issuer cannot increase your credit limit without your explicit consent.
+Creditors must always ask for your permission first before raising the credit limit on your card.

-In January 2010, the Government of Canada instituted new regulations to enhance consumers’ awareness of credit limit increases initiated by financial institutions.
+The Government of Canada sets specific regulations when it comes to consumers’ awareness of credit limit increases initiated by financial institutions.
 The regulations state the following:

 • If the borrower gives consent to a credit limit increase orally, the financial institution must submit confirmation of that consent to the borrower in writing, either in paper or electronic form.
 The confirmation must be provided to the borrower no later than the date of their next credit card statement.